keesvv/nlscript/README.md

 Docs are coming soon.

 # Roadmap
-- Support for comments
+- [x] Support for comments
-- Support for file includes
+- [ ] Support for preprocessor directives
-- Support for functions
+- [ ] Support for functions
+- [ ] Support for if-statements
+- [ ] Support for including external modules
+- [ ] A separate repository for all core modules
+- [ ] A package manager 📦
+- [ ] READMEs for every core module
-- More examples
+- [ ] More examples